-The Chief Electoral Officer then counts the number of quotients each party has in the highest 120.
+The Electoral Commission then counts the number of quotients each party has in the highest 120.

-The Chief Electoral Officer then determines how many electorate seats each party has won, and allocates enough Party List seats to each party to bring the total number of seats up to the number to which it is entitled.
+The Electoral Commission then determines how many electorate seats each party has won, and allocates enough Party List seats to each party to bring the total number of seats up to the number to which it is entitled.

-The Chief Electoral Officer then examines the list of candidates each party submitted on its Party List before the election, and deletes the names of any candidate who has won an electorate seat.
-He then allocates each Party's list seats to its list candidates, starting at the top of the list and working down until he has allocated all the list seats to which that party is entitled.
-He then declares these candidates elected to Parliament and advises the Clerk of the House of Representatives of their names.
+The Electoral Commission then examines the list of candidates each party submitted on its Party List before the election, and deletes the names of any candidate who has won an electorate seat.
+The Electoral Commission then allocates each Party's list seats to its list candidates, starting at the top of the list and working down until it has allocated all the list seats to which that party is entitled.
+The Electoral Commission then declares these candidates elected to Parliament and advises the Clerk of the House of Representatives of their names.

 There are four further points to note about the process.